 It is against the law to discriminate against someone because of a personal characteristic protected by the law, such as disability, or vilify a person or group of people on the basis of their race or religion or behave in a way that is racially offensive.
-10 Victorian adults who frequently experience racism are almost five times more likely than those who do not to have poor mental health.
+Victorian adults who frequently experience racism are almost five times more likely than those who do not to have poor mental health.

 Feelings and experiences of safety can vary between population groups.
 An Australian study into perceptions of crime found that women worry more about the risk of physical and sexual assault, while those who spoke a language other than English were more concerned with harassment that derived from discrimination and prejudice.
-11 The 2023 Annual Community Satisfaction Survey showed that 61% of residents agreed that Frankston City is supportive of people from diverse cultures and backgrounds.
+The 2023 Annual Community Satisfaction Survey showed that 61% of residents agreed that Frankston City is supportive of people from diverse cultures and backgrounds.

-Family violence is a preventable violation of human rights that involves coercive and abusive behaviours designed to intimidate, humiliate, undermine and isolate, resulting in fear and insecurity.12 It also involves an escalating spiral of violence that can include physical and sexual abuse, as well as psychological, emotional, cultural, spiritual and financial abuse.13
+Family violence is a preventable violation of human rights that involves coercive and abusive behaviours designed to intimidate, humiliate, undermine and isolate, resulting in fear and insecurity.
+It also involves an escalating spiral of violence that can include physical and sexual abuse, as well as psychological, emotional, cultural, spiritual and financial abuse.

-Family violence affects all family members, however data shows the majority of victims to be women and their children and the majority of perpetrators to be men.
-Intimate partner violence is the leading preventable contributor to death, disability and illness in Victorian women aged 15-44.
+Family violence affects all family members, however data shows that it is a gendered issue with the majority of victims being women and their children and the majority of perpetrators being men.
+Intimate partner violence, and is the leading preventable contributor to death, disability and illness in Victorian women aged 15-44.
 Stopping these forms of violence before they start requires a primary prevention approach.

-Our strategies Our initiatives What we know works How we will deliver this Support and promote public events and festivals that Strengthen respect and value of diversity within the community to celebrate inclusion and diversity to increase visibility, prevent discrimination and reduce representation and intercultural connections. stigma Support and promote partnerships and initiatives that showcase the strengths of diverse community groups and build respect and value for diversity within the community.
+Our strategies Our initiatives What we know works How we will deliver this Strengthen respect and value of Support and promote public events and festivals that diversity within the community to celebrate inclusion and diversity to increase visibility, prevent discrimination and reduce representation and intercultural connections. stigma Support and promote partnerships and initiatives that showcase the strengths of diverse community groups and build respect and value for diversity within the community.
 Acknowledge Aboriginal and Torres Strait Islander peoples as Australia's Traditional Owners and actively work towards reconciliation.
 Strengthen inclusion, belonging and Deliver targeted action plans to facilitate activities that community connections to improve promote and support social inclusion across the social cohesion and perceptions of lifespan. safety Facilitate opportunities for people to connect with others in their neighbourhood to support people to feel safe.
 Promote and support safe and inclusive opportunities for volunteering.
 Support local sports clubs, community groups and businesses to embed equality and inclusive practices and create safe and welcoming environments.
-Promote and normalise gender Embed a whole-of-council primary prevention response to gendered violence and all forms of violence against equality to prevent gendered violence and all forms of violence women, children and older people. against women, children and older Strengthen organisational capability to use data for people intersectional gender analysis to support the delivery of equitable services and facilities.
+Promote and normalise gender Embed a whole-of-council primary prevention response equality to prevent gendered to gendered violence and all forms of violence against violence and all forms of violence women, children and older people. against women, children and older Strengthen organisational capability to use data for people intersectional gender analysis to support the delivery of equitable services and facilities.
+Deliver primary prevention initiatives that promote gender equality, provide education on respectful relationships and challenge community attitudes towards gendered violence.
 Foster collaborative partnerships to deliver education and awareness raising activities and advocacy to promote and normalise gender equality.